LunchboxElectronics/POPSCL/README.md

-# Fulfillment-Line
+# POPSCL
-POPSCL - Printed Open-Source Product Supply Counting Line - This repository contains all the STL files needed to recreate Lunchbox Electronics Fulfillment Line POPSCL In addition to the STL files:
+- Printed Open-Source Product Supply Counting Line - This repository contains all the STL files needed to recreate Lunchbox Electronics Fulfillment Line POPSCL In addition to the STL files:
 STL files for the convayor belt pullies can be found here: